alexrudnick/dissertation/BURNDOWN.md

   test sets and same process as "monolingual"

 ## monolingual
+  * how does this look for words with more examples, versus fewer?
   * finish up analysis and writeup
   * make charts & graphs